steveyackey/taloscdk/README.md

 For more examples on utilizing the constructs, check out the /examples directory.

+## Getting Started
+If you'd like a quick walkthrough on getting started, visit my [blog](https://www.steveyackey.com/post/taloscdk/).

 ## Goal
 The goal of this construct library is to simplify the deployment of Kubernetes clusters running Talos, and supporting the needed policies to successfully run the aws-controller-manager for creating AWS loadbalancers via Kubernetes manifests.